 The financial position of the company is presented in the statement of financial position.
-Total shareholders' funds at 31 March 2022 were £4,158,000,000 (2021: £3,369,000,000) comprising primarily of investments in Group undertakings of £4,148,000,000 (2021: £3,354,000,000).
-The company has external borrowings of £902,000,000 (2021: £902,000,000) which it passes on to Quadgas HoldCo Limited on identical terms.
+Total shareholders' funds at 31 March 2022 were £4,145m (2021: £3,352m) comprising primarily of investments in group undertakings of £4,146m (2021: £3,353m).
+Debt finance passes through the company from its immediate parent Quadgas HoldCo Limited to its immediate subsidiary Quadgas MidCo Limited on identical terms.
+Intercompany loans receivable and payable prior to impairments net to £Nil (2021: £Nil) as debt is passed through the Quadgas HoldCo Group.